bgo-bioimagerie/platformmanager/doc/content/modules/module/catalog.md

 ![catalog_module](../../../catalog_module_2.png)

 Within this module, you can:

 - [*Resources showcase*](./#resources-showcase)
 - [*Custom items*](./#custom-items)
 - [*Antibodies showcase*](./#antibodies-showcase)

 ## Module activation and configuration

-Within your space, go into _Catalog_ module.
-Com module could be found on the second page.
+Within your space, go into *Configuration* module.

 ![basic configuration](../../../basic_configuration_1.png)

-Then click edit button in _catalog_ line.
+Then click edit button in *catalog* line.

 You can now select the minimum role required to access the module.
 "Inactive" option stands for "the module is not active".